Ambassador

 Community Outreach Opportunities: Circle of Support & North Homes Children & Family Services - in need of deodorant, toothpaste, toothbrushes, shampoo, soap, hand sanitizer & wipes, socks.
 Dollar Store is a good place to get them cheap.
 Drop off container is in GRAC foyer.
 Thank you!!

+Community Outreach Opportunities: Circle of Support & North Homes Children & Family Services - need deodorant, toothpaste, toothbrushes, shampoo, soap, hand sanitizer & wipes, socks.
+NO ADULT DIAPERS.
+Drop off container is in GRAC foyer.
+Thank you!
 Coffee Servers needed - Sunday mornings.
 Don’t know how, no problem, Nancy Farris, Jody or Colleen Schussman will show you.
 Sign-up sheet at Connection Center.

 Food Bank Second Harvest - Second Thurs each month - 9-11 am.
 Everyone invited to help in this ministry.